okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-load/aspnet/integrationsteps.md

 ### Step 3: Run your app

 The final step is to run your app.
-If the widget and Okta org are property configured, the widget should load and you should see the Sign In page similar to the following image.
+If the widget and Okta org are property configured, the widget loads and the Sign In page similar to the following image appears.

 <div class="common-image-format">